 Capital stock consists of claims held by owners arising from investments in the firm.
-A corporation is authorized by the state government to come into existence and to issue shares.
-Once authorized, the corporation’s shares fall into one of these four categories:
+A corporation is authorized by the state government to come into existence and issue shares.

 GAAP calls for disclosure of the quantities of shares in each group either in the balance sheet or in a note.

-Classes of stock
+Classes of Stock

 The charters of many corporations allow them to issue more than one class of stock.
 Holders of the various classes possess different rights.

-common stockholders for their inferior position.
-Possible positive features of preferred stock include:
+The possible positive features of preferred stock include:

-- Preference for dividend distributions.
+- Preference for dividend distributions

-- Preference for liquidation distributions.
+- Preference for liquidation distributions

-- Redeemability: the holder can choose to receive cash in full settlement for returning the stock to the corporation.
+- Redeemability: The holder can choose to receive cash in full settlement for returning the stock to the corporation

-- Convertibility: the holder can choose to become a common stockholder.
+- Convertibility: The holder can choose to become a common stockholder

-Possible negative features include:
+The possible negative features of preferred stock include:

-- Callability: the corporation can choose to retire the stock by paying cash.
+- Callability: The corporation can choose to retire the stock by paying cash

-- Limits on dividends.
+- Limits on dividends

 In many cases, preferred stockholders’ rights more closely resemble those held by creditors rather than owners.

-The claims of the common stockholders are the ones increased by profits or decreased by losses (after considering preferred stock dividends).
-Occasionally, different classes of common stock are issued by a corporation, of which at least one must have voting rights.
+The claims of common stockholders are the ones increased by profits or decreased by losses (after considering preferred stock dividends).
+Occasionally, a corporation may issue different classes of common stock, of which at least one must have voting rights.

-The term legal capital is frequently used in statutes related to incorporation to identify the minimum amount of owners’ claims that cannot be satisfied through the distribution of assets.
+The term legal capital is frequently used in statutes related to incorporation in order to identify the minimum amount of owners’ claims that cannot be satisfied through the distribution of assets.

-The quantity of legal capital is either stated in the statute as a given amount (such as $1,000 in Washington, D.C.) or as an amount based on the number of shares of stock issued.
+The quantity of legal capital is either stated in the statute as a given amount (e.g., $1,000 in Washington, D.C.) or as an amount based on the number of shares of stock issued.

 The amount recorded in the capital stock account for a particular class of stock depends on whether the shares have a par value.
 Par value stock has an assigned value per share that is fixed in the corporate charter.

-A very low par value is often established in order to minimize legal capital and to reduce state fees related to chartering and operating the corporation that is proportional to aggregate par value.
+A very low par value is often established in order to minimize legal capital and to reduce state fees related to chartering and operating the corporation, which is proportional to aggregate par value.

 For example, Delaware, a state in which many large companies are incorporated, assesses fees on this basis.

 As an alternative to issuing par value stock, many firms issue no-par-value shares.
-Legal capital for these corporations may be established by the use of a stated value per share that substitutes for par value or by using the total value received
+Legal capital for these corporations may be established by the use of a stated value per share that substitutes for par value or by using the total value received upon issuance.

-upon issuance.
-The balance of the capital stock account equals the stated value of the outstanding shares or the total proceeds if there is no stated value.
+The balance of the capital stock account equals the stated value of the outstanding shares or—if there is no stated value—the total proceeds.
 The choice among issuing par value, stated value, or true no-par-value shares may be determined by state laws.

 In addition to the dollar amount recorded in the capital stock account, the balance sheet or notes should provide these facts:

-- Special privileges or penalties of the class, such as dividend rate, limits, and voting rights.
+- Special privileges or penalties of the class, such as dividend rate, limits, and voting rights

-- Number of shares authorized, issued, subscribed, outstanding, and reacquired.
+- Number of shares authorized, issued, subscribed, outstanding, and reacquired